MesutHakanTaskiner/AI_Chatbot_With_LTM/README.md

   Contains the algorithms and helper functions for processing text input.
 - **Key Functionalities:**
   - Implements functions (e.g., `generate_response(input_text)`) to interface with AI models.
-  - May perform input validation, pre-process data, feed it into an AI model (locally or via an API), and post-process the generated response.
+  - May perform input validation, pre-process data, feed it into an AI model, and post-process the generated response.
-  - Could include error handling for cases where the AI model fails or returns unexpected outputs.
+  - Includes error handling for cases where the AI model fails or returns unexpected outputs.
 - **Design Considerations:**
   Follows single-responsibility principles to keep AI-specific logic isolated, making it easier to update or swap out the underlying AI engine.